hilbix/bootp/README.md

 The latter is filled by `./request.sh`, so be sure after altering `ip/` to do at least one DHCP request by the VM to regenerate the variables for a VM if looking at the preseed file.

+> You can create such a DHCP request with something like
+>
+> `dhcpcd -T` or `dhcpcd -T eth0` or similar.
+>
+> Interestingly this crashes with a SIGSEGV at my side,
+> but it successfully does the DHCP request.

 You can debug the preseed file from the VM with something like: